mantidproject/quasielasticbayes/README.md

 # quasielasticbayes

 This package provides a convenient set of Python wrappers for a set of routines used to perform Bayesian analysis on quasi-elastic neutron-scattering data.
-The original Fortran code was written by Dr. Devinder Silvia, with supervision from Dr. Spencer Howells, in the 1980's.
+The original Fortran code was written by Dr. Devinder Sivia, with supervision from Dr. Spencer Howells, in the 1980's.
 The longevity of the package is owed to the efforts of Dr. Spencer Howells, and members of the Mantid Project team.